ayanava314/GIT-ETF/README.md

 Visit the [published website](https://ayanava314.github.io/GIT-ETF/) to browse weekly summaries and download full notes.

 ### Contribute or Modify Content
-Signin to github to modify content/make suggestions/comment on pages.
+Sign in to GitHub to modify content/make suggestions/comment on pages.
 Will post a simple clone to push walkthrough later if needed.

 ## 📚 Using These Materials